krishnaravi17/Case_Study_On_Object_Detection_by_using_yolo/README.md

 Our model has several advantages over classifier-based systems.
 It looks at the whole image at test time so its predictions are informed by global context in the image.
 It also makes predictions with a single network evaluation unlike systems like R-CNN which require thousands for a single image.
 This makes it extremely fast, more than 1000x faster than R-CNN and 100x faster than Fast R-CNN.
-See our paper for more details on the full system.